Updated for Winter 2022/2023

 Snow Mountains in Northern California

-If you’re prepared for a longer drive to the snow, Mammoth Mountain is a favorite destination for SoCal ski buffs and snow bunnies.
+If you’re prepared for a long drive to the snow, Mammoth Mountain is a favorite destination for SoCal ski buffs and snow bunnies.

 Mammoth Mountain Ski Area

 Mammoth offers skiing and snowboarding, as well as a play area for all ages.
-Woolly’s Tube Park is there for those of us who want to sled and make snowmen.
+Woolly’s Tube Park is there for those who want to sled and make snowmen.
 Check the website for prices and more information.
-This year, Mammoth is scheduled to open on November 14th, weather permitting.
+This year, Mammoth is scheduled to open on November 25th, weather permitting.

 Find Snow Near Me